akshay8172/akshay8172/README.md

+## ❌ No Certificates, Only hands-on experience
+Certifications don't define me; my code does.
+I'm driven by hands-on experience and a genuine passion for coding.

 # Hi there! 👋
-I'm Akshay Babu, a passionate coder diving into the world of backend development using Python Django.
+I'm **Akshay** **Babu**, a passionate coder diving into the world of backend development using Python Django.

 ## 🌱 Currently Learning
 I'm on a journey to master the intricacies of backend development with a focus on Python Django.